-Yes’ ‘Tales from Topographic Oceans’ is their sixth studio album released on December 14, 1973 and originally presented as a double album with one track on each of the four sides of the LP.
+Yes’ ‘Tales from Topographic Oceans’ is their sixth studio album (originally presented as a double album with one track on each side) and released on December 14, 1973 by Atlantic

 Track Listing : 1.The Revealing Science Of God (Dance Of The Dawn) (Jon Anderson, Steve Howe, Yes) – 22:22 .
 2.The Remembering (High The Memory) (Jon Anderson, Steve Howe, Yes) – 20:38 .
 3.The Ancient (Giants Under The Sun) (Jon Anderson, Steve Howe, Yes) – 18:35 .
 4.Ritual (Nous Sommes Du Soleil) (Jon Anderson, Steve Howe, Chris Squire, Rick Wakeman, Alan White) – 21:37

 Musicians : Steve Howe – Guitars, Vocals .
 Chris Squire – Bass Guitar, Timpani, Vocals .
 Rick Wakeman – Minimoog Synthesiser, Mellotron, Hammond Organ, Pipe Organ, Rmi Electra Piano, Grand Piano .
 Alan White – Drums, Percussion

 Production : Produced By Yes, Eddy Offord .
 Eddy Offord – Engineer

 Package : Roger Dean – Cover Design And Illustrations

 Even the biggest Yes followers will have to conclude that the band blew up Tales From Topographic Oceans a bit, but at the end of the day, we still have an essential Yes record with constantly great musicianship here. […]